codacy/chart/docs/infrastructure/eks-quickstart.md

 1. Note the value of `state_bucket_name` in the output of the command.

-1. Edit the `config.tf` files that exist in the `main/` and `setup/` directories and follow the instructions to set the name of the Amazon S3 bucket and to enable the use of the backend in those files.
+1. Edit the `config.tf` files that exist in the `main/` and `setup/` directories and follow the instructions to set the name of the Amazon S3 bucket and enable the use of the backend in those infrastructure stacks.

 ## 3. Create a vanilla Amazon EKS cluster

 Create a cluster that includes all the required network and node setup:

-1. Initialize Terraform and apply the changes inside the `main/` directory, then follow Terraform's instructions:
+1. Initialize Terraform and deploy the infrastructure described in the `main/` directory, then follow Terraform's instructions:

     ```bash
     cd ../main/